AI Prior Authorization Vendors: Infinitus vs SuperDial vs Neon Health vs Coral AI

 When to choose Infinitus

 Default choice for mid-to-large pharma manufacturers and hub services organizations needing high-volume payer call automation at proven enterprise scale.
-8 of top 10 pharma as customers, knowledge graph from 4M+ calls, 1,400+ payers, 1,000+ therapies, and $102.9M from top-tier VCs make it the most battle-tested option.
+Funding, customer references, and a mature payer-call architecture make it the most battle-tested option in this set.

 Best for: